For AppSec

 What changes

 Vulnerability, license, and version rules run on every install before the package enters a build.
-Up to 12 supply-chain attack signals run on the same request (per-ecosystem support varies — see POLICY_PROXY_MATRIX.md).
+Up to 12 supply-chain attack signals run on the same request (per-ecosystem support varies — see our per-ecosystem coverage matrix).

 Give devs a useful error